 If you require a telephone appointment, you should call the practice as early as possible in the morning, prior to 10am.

 For ongoing chronic conditions, patients can request a continuation telephone appointment with their preferred GP, however, you must be prepared to wait for this as all our GPs are exceptionally busy dealing with on the day telephone triage and urgent appointments.

 Our receptionists are highly skilled in triage and appointing patients to the most appropriate health care professional.
 Please help them to help you by giving as much information as possible.
 Please remember it is not always necessary for you to wait to see a GP.
 We have a fantastic team of multidisciplinary health care professionals working within the practice.
 This means that often our patients can be booked directly with expert specialists e.g. physiotherapist, pharmacist, mental health practitioner.

 Failure to Attend or Cancel Appointments

 Failure to keep appointments leads to delays in other patients receiving appointments and appropriate treatment.
-There are over 150 appointments per month wasted.
 If an appointment is no longer required, please ensure you cancel it.
-Patients who continually fail to keep or cancel appointments will be removed from our list.
+Patients who continually fail to keep appointments will be removed from our list.
 Please sign up to our text confirmation and reminder system for appointments.